Gr8-Dayne/Code-Fellowship/README.md

-## LAB 16 - Spring Auth
+## LABS 16 - 19

 #### Methods

-* To run this you can run ./gradlew test in the CLI or import the app to IntelliJ and run it from there.
+* To run this you can import the app to IntelliJ and run it from there.

 * The site should allow users to create an ApplicationUser on the “sign up” page.